About Rubha Phoil

 ⋅ permaculture growing ⋅ forest gardening ⋅ permaculture design ⋅ psychology ⋅ trauma healing ⋅ spirituality ⋅ peace making ⋅ healthy sexuality ⋅ simple technology life hacks ⋅ culture ⋅ community ⋅ democracy ⋅ activism ⋅ education ⋅ land management ⋅ survival skills ⋅ nature connection ⋅ mental health ⋅ physical health ⋅ well-being ⋅ circular economy ⋅ nutrition ⋅ grief-healing ⋅ symbiotic relationships ⋅ the list goes on

-My high-functioning neurodivergent mind has consciously trained me into being fully aware of the culture of interaction between people.
+My divergent mind has consciously trained me into being fully aware of the culture of interaction between people.
 This awareness helps me orchestrate a connecting culture.
 My design, combined with the model created by Jon Young and the 8-Shields Institute have made Rubha Phoil into a place of connection, teamwork and growth for the members, volunteers and tourists that walk our paths and meet together at The Hearth (the heart and literal fire of Rubha Phoil).
-Our mission aims to help us and future generations achieve
+Our mission aims to help us and future generations achieve:

 The 8 Attributes of Connection: